Introduction

 Mind the Game Mode: High Priority in PvP doesn't mean High Priority in PvE!

-Before we proceed, let’s first discuss the 6 major Doll stages:
+Before we proceed to How to Doll, let’s learn the various Doll breakpoints.
+There are 6 major Doll stages:

 Your ideal route is R 0 → R 15 → SR 5 (→ SR 15) if you think you would use the unit a lot and that investing in her is worth it.
 This is the most resource-efficient path.
 If you think you will not be investing in them anytime soon, are not planning to invest at all, or are out of materials, yet the requirement is urgent (e.g. SR is coming/ending), then an SR 0 is defensible.
 While upgrades later down the road will be more expensive, you don't need any resources now.
 Besides that, the difference in efficiency between the two routes is minimal (~25% or ±50 Blue Kits).
 This can be a good temporary compromise.